 Some time ago I posted a piece called God Loves Abortion, to which Andy Schueler added a nice piece on conception and the creation of the soul and personhood from a biological perspective.
-The other day on my Free Will, Heaven and the Problem of Evil video, Honest_John_Law linked this summary by Scott Rhoades of an interesting piece by Gregory Paul.
+The other day on my Free Will, Heaven and the Problem of Evil video, Honest_John_Law linked this summary by Scott Rhoades, of Lancaster Freethought Society, of an interesting piece by Gregory Paul.

 Paul’s abstract to “Theodicy’s Problem: A Statistical Look At The Holocaust Of The Children, And The Implications Of Natural Evil For The Free Will And Best Of All Worlds Hypotheses” reads as follows: